AGValdes/reading-notes/coderscomputer.md

 - **Syntax Highlighting:** This colors the text of different bits of syntax so you can differentiate different elements easier.
 For example attributes having a different color than elements.
 - **Themes:** These are just different styles of background colors vs. text colors that you can customize to make your coding less fatiguing on the eyes.
 - **Extensions:** These are like plug-ins for your text editor.
 There are various different kinds that have different functions that you may need while coding a project.
+### Built-in Software Vs. Third Party Softwares
+The plain text editor that comes built in to your computer is not always ideal for coding because it doesn't have any of the features listed above.
+It makes it more difficult to code because you have to be extra vigilant in completeing syntax and finding your own errors.
+There are many third party softwares available that feature a a combination of all of these features, and there isn't neccisarily a "best" one.
+You just have to find one that works best and most efficiently for you through trial and error.